She's got an encyclopedic knowledge and she handles complex cases with ease.Clinical Negligence, Chambers & Partners (2022)

 Lauren Sutherland QC called to the bar in 1996 and took silk in 2016.
 Prior to calling to the Bar she was a Solicitor in private practice specialising in Personal Injury and Medical Negligence work.
 As a Solicitor she worked for both claimants and defending claims.
 Since calling to the Bar she has specialised in Clinical and Professional Negligence, Fatal Accident Inquiries, Personal Injury and Human Rights issues in Medical Law.
+In 2020 Lauren gained CEDR accreditation as a mediator.

 Lauren Sutherland QC has advocacy experience gained over nearly 30 years both as a Solicitor in private practice and at the Bar.
 She has considerable experience in catastrophic injury cases and has a particular interest and expertise in cerebral palsy, cancer and brain injury cases.
 As a Solicitor she gained experience in the area of nursing practice and this continued when she called to the bar and she had responsibility to oversee the nursing section in the Vale of Leven Public Inquiry.
 She has also considerable experience in the area of Solicitors professional negligence.